 To increase geographic equity, the California Arts Council updated this year’s program to offer more regional leadership and facilitation.
 Silicon Valley Creates serves as the Lead Administering Organization for the 17-county Central California Region, with the Santa Barbara County Office of Arts & Culture serving as the Lead Partner for Kern, San Luis Obispo, Santa Barbara and Ventura Counties.
 Fresno Arts Council and the San Benito County Arts Council also served as Lead Partners in their respective micro-regions.
 The organizations collaborated closely to increase localize support and access to the opportunity.

 The process was very competitive— seventy-one awards were available in the entire 17-county region.
 All funding is unrestricted and meant to support the Fellow’s continued contributions to the field and state.
 To learn more about the program, visit Individual Artist Fellowships — Santa Barbara County Office of Arts & Culture (ca.gov).

 About the Santa Barbara County Office of Arts and Culture:

 The Santa Barbara County Office of Arts and Culture is a division of the County’s Community Services Department, serving as the local governmental umbrella for arts and culture projects and programs within Santa Barbara County.
-The Office represents a longstanding partnership between the County and City of Santa Barbara.
-For more than 30 years, both governments have shared resources and staff to maximize support for Santa Barbara arts and culture institutions, programs, initiatives and projects.
-For more information, go to www.sbac.ca.gov.
+The Office represents a longstanding partnership between the County and City of Santa Barbara, and serves as the California Arts Council’s State-Local Partner.